 Vertical piles may also be used to resist lateral loads as for example, beneath a tall chimney subject to wind.
 Compared to their axial capacity, the lateral capacity is usually small.
 Where large lateral loads are to be used (Fig.1d.)
 Batters of 4 horizontal : 12 vertical represent the greatest inclination that can be achieved with ordinary driving equipment.
 The economy usually favors smaller inclinations even if more piles have to be battered.

 Piles are used if the bearing capacity of soil at shallow depth is not enough to withstand the structural load.
 So the piles are driven to transfer the loads from the structure to the high bearing capacity soil/rock stratum.
 The main functions of using pile foundations are listed below in short.

-- To transfer the load from the structure to the foundation at a greater depth where the bearing capacity of soil is efficient to withhold the structure loads.
+- To transfer the load from the structure to the foundation at a greater depth where the bearing capacity of the soil is efficient to withhold the structural loads.

 - Pile controls the soil settlement which can be accompanied by surface foundations.

 - Piles are used to increase the safety factor for high loaded structures.